compactr/protocol/PROTOCOL.md

 Compactr is a serialization protocol that aims to solve this problem.
 Schemas being actual Data structures inside your app.
 Data types are also simplified to better suite web developement.

 Data is structured like a JSON object would.
-It supports full recursiveness, lookups, compression with 100% consistency.
+It supports full recursiveness, lookups, sending maps and content separately for even shorter payloads.

+---

 ## Data types